 - Place candy coating in a 5-qt. slow cooker.
 Cover and cook on high for 1 hour.
 Add peanut butter.
 Stir in extract if desired.

 - In a large bowl, combine the cereals and marshmallows.
-Stir in the peanut butter mixture until well coated.
+Add the peanut butter mixture and stir until the cereal mixture is well-coated.
 Drop by tablespoonfuls onto waxed paper.
 Let stand until set.
 Store at room temperature.
-Yield: 6-1/2 dozen.
+Yield: about 6-1/2 dozen.

 "So good!
 I've never thought of adding Capt'n Crunch to a cluster-most recipes I've seen use those Chinese crunchy noodles.
 This recipe was way better!
 I didn't have any almond extract on hand unfortunately, but vanilla worked great instead."

 "I am asked to make this every year for my family reunion.
 I put it in a foil lined 13 x 9 pan and cut it into squares also."